Do you have Australian ancestry?

-Birth, marriage and death certificates are some of the major sources for research in Australia.
+Birth, marriage and death certificates are some of the major sources for Australian ancestry research.
 Each state began its own system of registration at different times.
 Tasmania was the first to record such events – starting on 1 December 1838.
 The majority of the other states began either in the 1840s or the 1850s, but the Northern Territory records start as late as 1870.

-The details recorded in the early years were fairly lax, but more consistent information is usually found from the 1880s onwards.
+The details recorded in the early years were sparse and unhelpful for Australian ancestry research, but more consistent information is usually found from the 1880s onwards.
 Indeed, the information provided is often more detailed than that given on the same type of documents for England and Wales.
 Certificates of birth, for example, will provide not only the name, date and place of birth of the child, the full names of both parents and at least the father’s occupation, but also their ages and the date and place of their marriage.
 The number of previous children born to the couple is also recorded.

 Marriage certificates will give the full names of the bride and groom, their occupations, ages, birthplaces and the date and place of marriage, along with the full names and occupations of both sets of parents.